 But more and more we're finding that the buyers and owners of win-loss analysis are product marketing teams.
 That's because you guys sit so nicely at the cross-section of all of these things, product strategy, marketing, messaging, sales productivity and enablement, and trying to align the organization strategically.

-In this article, I'll cover eight tips - really high-level tips for effective win-loss analysis.
+In this article, I'll cover eight tips for effective win-loss analysis.

 8 tips for effective win-loss analysis